 When ships take on water during a storm, the crew throws heavy, non-essential items overboard.
 This lightens the boat, so it doesn’t sink.
-It’s a tough call for the captain, but ultimately, survival is top priority.
+It’s a tough call for the captain, but ultimately, survival is a top priority.

 Many direct-to-consumer brands find themselves in the same boat.
 The source of the storm might be pressure from suppliers to order more than enough inventory or fear of an upcoming shortage.